jamieqianhui/jamieqianhui.github.io/_posts/2025-10-06-Real-Estate-Investment-Strategies.markdown

 Considerations for Investors
 While REITs offer numerous benefits, potential investors should consider the following:
--**Market Risk**: Like any investment, REITs are subject to market fluctuations, which can impact the value of the shares and the dividends paid.
+- **Market Risk**: Like any investment, REITs are subject to market fluctuations, which can impact the value of the shares and the dividends paid.
--**Interest Rate Sensitivity**: REITs can be sensitive to changes in interest rates, as higher rates may increase borrowing costs and affect property values.
+- **Interest Rate Sensitivity**: REITs can be sensitive to changes in interest rates, as higher rates may increase borrowing costs and affect property values.
--**Tax Implications**: Dividends from REITs are typically taxed as ordinary income, which may be less favorable than the tax treatment of qualified dividends.
+- **Tax Implications**: Dividends from REITs are typically taxed as ordinary income, which may be less favorable than the tax treatment of qualified dividends.

 In summary, key features of Real Estate Investment Trusts (REITs) are: